gabrielasouzap/gabrielasouzap/README.md

  - Graduated in Systems Analysis and Development👩‍💻

- - Currently studying JAVA and C#☕
+ - Currently studying PHP and C#☕

- - Seeking opportunities in infrastructure or full-stack software development🔍
+ - Seeking opportunities in full-stack software development🔍

 - My email is: gabrielasoope@gmail.com 📩